meteo-parapente/mtopara-portal/docs/help/faq.md

 - if there is only few space left on your device - the system can decide to do some cleaning on it’s own.
 - it might also happens if you clean your system with some antivirus or some privacy software

 ### ‣ How do I add/edit a paragliding spot or anything else on the map?

 [See the dedicated page](additional/edit-the-map.md)

+### ‣ Since I updated iOS, the app no longer works

+If your app no longer works after an iOS update, uninstall the app then reinstall it.
+It should work again.

+We are trying to figure why this happens.
+It looks like Apple changed something which broke compatibility.

 ## My contributor access